briner/tech-notes/flask-pycon-2015.md

 ```
 source venv/bin/activate
 ```
- * then you'll see on the prompt
+ * then you'll see on the prompt * debug=True will
+  * show you the super awesome verkzeug debuger running within your web pages.

  ```bash
  (venv) root@uniroot@unixpriv3
  ```